 - Search for social media blog plugins that you can add to your blog posts.
 Check out this list of great plugins for WordPress users.

-Remember when I was discussing bots and how they crawl your site?
-Well, what happens when bots are unable to crawl your site for whatever reason?
-If a bot can’t reach a number of pages on your site, then those pages are hidden from Google and are not indexed (analyzed and filed away for potential search results).
-The good news is that this is a relatively easy problem to diagnose.
-Type site:yoursite.com into the search bar in Google and see if the number of results that are pulled matches the numbers of pages you have on your site.
+SEO for wedding photographers has never been easier—this is a relatively easy problem to diagnose.
+Type “site:” then your website URL into Google’s search bar and see if the number of results that are pulled matches the number of pages on your site.
 If there’s a discrepancy, you’ll want to dig a little deeper.
-Google Webmaster Tools can help to show you the exact pages that are not indexed.
+Google Webmaster Tools can help find the exact pages that are not indexed.

 Photo by Grace & Jaden